wazuh/wazuh-documentation/source/office365/monitoring-office365-activity.rst

 Next, we will see the options we have to configure for the Wazuh integration.

 Proceed to configure the ``office365`` module in the Wazuh manager.
 Through the following configuration, Wazuh is ready to search for logs created by Office 365 audit-log.
-In this case, we will search only the type of ``Audit.AzureActiveDirectory`` events within an interval of ``10m``.
+In this case, we will search only the type of ``Audit.SharePoint`` events within an interval of ``10m``.
 Those logs will be only those that were created after the module was started:

 .. code-block:: xml

     <office365>
         <enabled>yes</enabled>
         <interval>10m</interval>
-        <curl_max_size>1000</curl_max_size>
+        <curl_max_size>1M</curl_max_size>
         <only_future_events>yes</only_future_events>
         <api_auth>
             <tenant_id>your_tenant_id</tenant_id>